 How to Get to Victoria Falls

-There are two international airports near Victoria Falls.
-These are Victoria Falls International Airport (VFA) and Harry Mwanga Nkumbula International Airport (LVI).
-You will likely fly into OR Tambo International Airport in Johannesburg, South Africa first before changing planes and continuing on to Victoria Falls.
+Two international airports serve the Victoria Falls area: Victoria Falls International Airport (VFA) in Zimbabwe and Harry Mwanga Nkumbula International Airport (LVI) in Zambia.
+Most travelers first fly into OR Tambo International Airport (JNB) in Johannesburg, South Africa, before connecting to a flight bound for either of these airports.

 Best Time to Visit Victoria Falls